What Is Metastatic Liver Cancer?

 Metastatic (or secondary) liver cancer is a malignant tumor that originates in another part of the body and spreads to the liver via the bloodstream or lymphatic system.
 Primary liver cancer, which initially develops in the liver, is diagnosed much less frequently than metastatic liver cancer.

 The liver is a common metastasis site due to its rich blood supply and hormones (humoral factors) that promote cellular growth.
 A secondary liver tumor may develop shortly after a primary tumor forms, or many months or years later – even after the primary cancer has been treated.
 For these reasons, it is important to pay close attention to possible signs of liver metastasis following a cancer diagnosis.
-The most common symptoms of metastatic liver cancer include persistent vomiting, black stool, jaundice, difficulty swallowing and unexplained weight loss.
+The most common symptoms of metastatic liver cancer include:

 Which types of cancer can spread to the liver?